jahzlariosa/wordpress-mcp/README.md

 ## WordPress Helper Plugin

-If you need to update Yoast SEO fields through the REST API, install the WordPress MCP Helper plugin from https://github.com/jahzlariosa/mcp-rest-helper.
+If you need to update Yoast SEO fields through the REST API, install the MCP REST Helper plugin from https://github.com/jahzlariosa/mcp-rest-helper.
 It registers the Yoast meta keys (including premium keyphrase fields when Yoast Premium is active) for all REST-enabled post types so MCP updates can persist.

 You can install it from GitHub: